M143 bomblet: Tests involving the M143

 The M143 bomblet was used in multiple biological weapons effectiveness tests by the U.S. Army.
 Two tests, collectively dubbed "Yellow Leaf" sought to test the M143 and biological agents in a jungle environment.
-Tests planned for the Panama Canal Zone utilizing tiara as a simulant could not be completed because of "international considerations", and an alternate test site was found in Hawaii at the Ōlaʻa Forest, southwest of Hilo.
+Tests planned for the Panama Canal Zone using tiara as a simulant could not be completed because of "international considerations", and an alternate test site was found in Hawaii at the Ōlaʻa Forest, southwest of Hilo.
 The goals of the Yellow Leaf tests were to learn the effectiveness of the M143 in a jungle environment, the area of coverage for a U.S. Navy MISTEYE I weapons system Sergeant missile biological warhead over a jungle.
-The Panama tests took place in February 1964 and the Hawaii tests, utilizing the simulant Bacillus globigii, took place from April-May 1966.
+The Panama tests took place in February 1964 and the Hawaii tests, using the simulant Bacillus globigii, took place from April-May 1966.

 Other tests, known as "Red Cloud", took place from November 1966-February 1967 in the Tanana Valley near Fort Greely, Alaska.
 The main goal of Red Cloud was to obtain data on Francisella tularensis and its decay rate as well as its animal infectivity data.
 The tests involved M143 bomblets being dropped from a tower-mounted gun into a wintertime spruce forest.
 E26 and M32 dissemination devices were also used.
 The tests disseminated the following biological agents or simulants: F. tularensis (both wet and dry variants), B. globigii, Serratia marcescens, and Escherichia coli.
 Both Red Cloud and Yellow Leaf were overseen by the U.S. Army's Deseret Test Center, and were part of Project 112.